dukeboard/dukeboard.github.io/doc/DOC.md

 Reminder, bootstrap option must be before the -jar option.

-### Write tests for continous validation
+### Write tests for continuous validation

-Kevoree framework offer a JUnit extention allowing components, channels, groups and nodeTypes developpers to validate their code at the compile time and before the deploy process.
+Kevoree framework offers a JUnit extention to integrate behavioral testing of components, channels, groups and nodeTypes before their deployment.
+In details, this framework allows to launch a KevoreeRuntime, instanciate a model using the element to validate, and allows some adaptations and assertions on the console result.
 In order to use it, add the following dependency as test scope to your project.
-This framework aims at offering a way to start severals nodes, and interact directly with them to evaluate output stream and traces in order to detect regression.
+Several nodes can be started and monitored to evaluate the output stream and traces to early detect regressions.

 ```
         <dependency>